Military Deployment/ Activation Update

 Answer: No. There is no fee to sign the Acknowledgement or to send it to the Office of Vital Statistics.
 There is a small fee to get a new copy of your child's birth certificate.

 Also, the Acknowledgement form must be notarized.
-If parents come to their local Division of Child Support Enforcement office to have the Acknowledgement form notarized, there is no fee.
-Some notaries outside of the Division of Child Support Enforcement may charge a small fee for their notary service.
+If parents come to their local Division of Child Support Services office to have the Acknowledgement form notarized, there is no fee.
+Some notaries outside of the Division of Child Support Services may charge a small fee for their notary service.

 - Question: Who do I call if I have questions about establishing

-Answer: For more information about the Acknowledgement of Paternity program or about child support services, you may contact your local Division of Child Support Enforcement office.
+Answer: For more information about the Acknowledgement of Paternity program or about child support services, you may contact your local Division of Child Support Services office.